tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 There are several ways in which the execution of security protocols can be defined, e.g., as in [@opsem2012].
-In Tamarin, there is no pre-defined protocol concept  and the user is free to model them in the preferred way.
-Below we give one example of how protocols can be modeled and discuss alternatives afterwards.
+In Tamarin, there is no pre-defined protocol concept  and the user is free to model them as she or he chooses.
+Below we give an example of how protocols can be modeled and discuss alternatives afterwards.

 ### Public-key infrastructure